Inferring oscillator's phase and amplitude response from a scalar signal exploiting test stimulation: Methods and their performance

 We now consider the isostable dynamics~\eqref{eq:iso} integrated over periods determined by the events of the same phase $[\tau_i,\tau_{i+1}]$:

 This system of equations is similar to Eq.~\eqref{eq:Winfree_int} in that it can be approximated with a linear system by expanding the unknown function in a Fourier series, $I(\vp) = \sum_{n=0}^{N_F}\left [ u_{n}^{\cos} \cos(n\vp) + u_{n}^{\sin} \sin(n\vp)\right ]$, and interchanging the order of integration and summation.
 Furthermore, since we know the phase as a function of time, the $i$-dependent factors of Fourier coefficients can be computed directly.
 Using approximation~\eqref{eq:psi_approx} we evaluate the left-hand side as $\psi_{i+1}-\psi_i = s(\tau_{i+1})-s(\tau_i)$ because the still unknown constant $s_0$ cancels in the difference.
-The integral of the isostable amplitude is challenging since it includes time-dependent amplitude, which we do not have.
+The integral $\int \psi(t) \dd t$ is challenging since it includes a time-dependent isostable variable, which we do not have.